G7 leaders vow to help Brazil fight fires, repair damage

 “Of course (this is) Brazilian territory, but we have a question here of the rainforests that is really a global question,” she said.
 “The lung of our whole Earth is affected, and so we must find common solutions.”

-He told the public in St. Peter’s Square that “we’re all worried” about the vast Amazon fires.
-He warned that that green “lung of forest is vital for our planet.”
+Brazilian President Jair Bolsonaro tweeted that he had talked by phone with Israeli Prime Minister Benjamin Netanyahu, who said Israel would send a specialized plane to help in the firefighting operation.

-Brazilian President Jair Bolsonaro on Friday sent 44,000 soldiers to help battle the fires that are scattered across his nation’s share of the vast Amazon, an overall region ten times the size of Texas that is seen as a global bulwark against climate change.
+Bolsonaro announced Friday that his government would send 44,000 soldiers to help battle the fires that are scattered across his nation’s share of the vast Amazon, an overall region 10 times the size of Texas that is seen as a global bulwark against climate change.
+Only a few hundred troops had been sent so far.

 The country’s satellite monitoring agency has recorded more than 41,000 fires in the Amazon region so far this year — with more than half of those coming this month alone.
 Experts say most of the fires are set by farmers or ranchers clearing existing farmland.
 But the same monitoring agency has reported a sharp increase in deforestation this year as well.